-he well-known poem "Prinzessin Sabbat" by Heinrich Heine opens the cycle "Hebräische Melodien" (after Byron's "Hebrew Melodies"), which forms the third part of Heine's Romanzero, first published in 1851.
-This part of the Romanzero is considered as both "the result and the expression of Heine's reawakening interest in the Jewish tradition".
-1
+THE well-known poem 'Prinzessin Sabbat' by Heinrich Heine opens the cycle 'Hebräische Melodien' (after Byron's 'Hebrew Melodies'), which forms the third part of Heine's Romanzero, first published in 1851.
+This part of the Romanzero is considered as both 'the result and the expression of Heine's re-awakening interest in the Jewish tradition'.

-In the poem "Prinzessin Sabbat", as in the two other works included in "Hebräische Melodien", "Jehuda ben Halevy" and "Disputation", contradictory and ambivalent elements find expression which are characteristic of Heine's sentiments and opinions with regard to the various manifestations of Judaism.
-In "Prinzessin Sabbat" the traditional Jew is presented as he might seem to a modern outsider.2 The poem fuses "caricature, realistically observed detail, allegory and symbolism into a complex whole; to show how the poetic and the prosaic . . . exist together".
-3 Revulsion expressed by mockery and emotional attachment based on sympathetic appreciation are here interwoven in the attempt to create an equilibrium between the detested weekday existence of the Jew and the admirable solemnity of the Sabbath which embraces him week after week.
+In the poem 'Prinzessin Sabbat', as in the two other works included in 'Hebräische Melodien', 'Jehuda ben Halevy' and 'Disputation', contradictory and ambivalent elements find expression which are characteristic of Heine's sentiments and opinions with regard to the various manifestations of Judaism.
+In 'Prinzessin Sabbat' the traditional Jew is presented as he might seem to a modern outsider.
+The poem fuses 'caricature, realistically observed detail, allegory and symbolism into a complex whole; to show how the poetic and the prosaic [...] exist together [...].
+'3 Revulsion expressed by mockery and emotional attachment based on sympathetic appreciation are here interwoven in the attempt to create an equilibrium between the detested weekday existence of the Jew and the admirable solemnity of the Sabbath which embraces him week after week.
 Yet irony, even sarcasm, are not absent even from the descriptions of the Jewish Sabbath.

-Bialik's initiative in translating Heine's poem, or at least his willingness to undertake this work, can be interpreted as a demonstration of his identification with the poem and the contradictory elements of which it is constituted, even though a certain measure of reservation about the original can be detected in his translation.
-At the same time, one has to recognize in the Yiddish translation an indication of the great popularity enjoyed by the "Prinzessin Sabbat" among those eastern European Jews who, in the course of the modernization process, had come to relate ambivalently to their own Jewish experience.
+Bialik's initiative in translating Heine's poem, or at least his willingness to undertake this work, can be interpreted as demonstrating his identification with the poem and the contradictory elements of which it is constituted, even though a certain measure of reservation about the original can be detected in his translation.
+At the same time, one has to recognize in the Yiddish translation an indication of the great popularity enjoyed by the 'Prinzessin Sabbat' among those Eastern European Jews who, in the course of the modernization process, had come to relate ambivalently to their own Jewish experience.
 The poem represented their identification with the complexities of this experience.

-The first translation of Heine's poem into Russian was published in the first Jewish periodical in the Russian language, Rassvet, on 23 September 1860.
-This weekly was published in Odessa and edited by Osip (Joseph) Rabinovich, one of the first Jewish writers in the Russian language.
-But more instructive than the publication of this translation, as well as several other Russian translations of Heine's poems, were the direct and indirect echoes of the poem in Jewish literature in various languages throughout eastern Europe.
+The first translation of Heine's poem into Russian was published in the first Jewish periodical in the Russian language-Razsvet (no. 18, 23

+September 1860).
+This weekly was published in Odessa and edited by Osip (Joseph) Rabinovich who was one of the first Jewish writers in the Russian language.
+But more instructive than the publication of this translation, as well as several other Russian translations of Heine's poems, were the direct and indirect echoes of the poem in Jewish literature in various languages throughout Eastern Europe.
 It is almost certain that the first reaction of this kind appeared in a Russian novel entitled Kaleidoscope by the same Osip Rabinovich.
 Like the first Russian translation of the poem, the book was first published in 1860.
-In this novel the themes of Heine's poem are transplanted into a contemporaneous eastern European Jewish environment in the region of Odessa, through the description of the Sabbath in a Jewish inn.
-The brusque change from the profane to the sacred is presented here with direct reference to a legend "which has been adapted into a poem by a well-known German poet", without mentioning Heine explicitly.
+In this novel the themes of Heine's poem are transplanted into a contemporaneous Eastern European Jewish environment in the region of Odessa, through the description of the Sabbath in a Jewish inn.
+The brusque change from the profane to the sacred is presented here in direct reference to a legend 'which has been adapted into a poem by a well known German poet', without mentioning Heine explicitly.

-We have no proof that Bialik was acquainted with the novel by Rabinovich, but there can be no doubt that he knew well the works of Shalom Jacob Abramowitz (Mendele Mokher Sefarim).
-From the 1860s, Mendele's Yiddish, as well as Hebrew, writings contain both direct and indirect references to Heine's poem.
-They occur, for example, in the 1868 version of the Hebrew novel Fathers and Sons and in Di Kliatshe (The Nag) and Dos vintshfingerl (In the Valley of Tears), Mendele's later works in which the references to Heine's poem are more explicit.
-Di Kliatshe is based on the idea of the Jewish prince's reincarnation as an animal, in this case a horse.
-More directly-although again, without mentioning Heine's name-the same transformation occurs in Mendele's description of the
+We have no proof that Bialik was acquainted with the novel by Rabinovich, but there can be no doubt that he knew well the works of Shalom Jacob Abramowitsch (Mendele Moykher Sforim).
+From the 1860s on Mendele's Yiddish as well as his Hebrew writings contain both direct and indirect references to Heine's poem.
+They occur, for example, in the 1868 version of the Hebrew novel Fathers and Sons: